alinea’s safeguarding policy

 Company website: www.alineainternational.com

-Where there are suspicions or allegations of improper conduct of any kind in relation to a project funded by the Australian Government or the UK Government, Representatives can make direct reports to:
+Where there are suspicions or allegations of improper conduct of any kind in relation to a project funded by the Australian Government or the UK Government, any person can make direct reports to:

 Australian Department for Trade and Foreign Affairs (DFAT)